yihui/en/_posts/2010-02-18-press-enter-in-lyx-sweave-as-you-wish.md

 - Sweave
 ---

+> Note: this post is seriously out-of-date, and you should ignore it completely.
+See the [Sweave manual](https://github.com/downloads/yihui/lyx/sweave.pdf) for instructions with latest versions of LyX.

+> You have been warned above.

 For a long time I've been wondering why we are not able to use Enter in the LyX Scrap environment which was set up by Gregor Gorjanc for Sweave.
 Two weeks ago, I (finally!) could not help asking Gregor about this issue, as I'm using ``LyX + Sweave'' more and more in my daily work.
 He explained it here: [LyX-Sweave: mandatory use of control+enter in code chunks](http://ggorjan.blogspot.com/2009/07/lyx-sweave-mandatory-use-of.html)

 After digging into the LyX customization manual for a while, I found a solution which allows us to press the Enter key just as we normally do when typing in a LyX document.
 The key is to use `Environment` instead of `paragraph` as `LatexType` for the style definition of `Scrap`.
 Besides, I used the `LatexName` as `wrapsweave`, as a `LatexName` is required by LyX.
 The definition for `wrapsweave` is simple: just two empty lines by `\par`.
 (If you define it as `\newenvironment{wrapsweave}{}{}`, you will run into troubles sometimes; especially when you use indent for paragraphs.)